j3soon/dfac-extended/README.md

 ## Citing DFAC

-If you used the provided code or want to cite our work, please cite the DFAC-Extended paper.
-The BibTex will be added once the paper is listed on JMLR.
+If you used the provided code or want to cite our work, please cite the original DFAC paper and the DFAC-Extended paper.

-Meanwhile, please cite the original [DFAC paper](http://proceedings.mlr.press/v139/sun21c.html).

 BibTex format: